feather-test/feather-test/README.md

 - xdescribe (skips this block and all assertions contained within)

 ## Available Matchers
-*any of the below can also be negated using not.matcher*
+*any of the below can also be negated using not.toBe, etc.*

 - toBe
 - toBeGreaterThan
 - toBeLessThan
 - toContain
 - toEqual

+## Mocks
+Any required module can be mocked.
+[Learn how to mock modules](https://github.com/seebigs/feather-test/wiki/How-to-mock-modules)